-2. The Performance and Audit Committee is asked to note and comment on the contents of the HSCP Strategic Plan for 2022-25; and note plans for the development of user-friendly formats and wider communication.
+- 2. It is recommended that the Council:- - (a) note the contents of the HSCP Strategic Plan for 2022-25; and - (b) note the development of user-friendly formats of the plan and proposals for wider communication.

 BACKGROUND

 - 3. The Public Bodies (Joint Working) (Scotland) Act 2014 requires that Integration Authorities review their strategic commissioning plan at least every three years.
 Recognising the challenges of undertaking planning activity during the pandemic period and the unique circumstances that we were facing, it was agreed in November 2020 that the HSCP would establish a one-year 'bridging' plan for 2021-22 reflecting priorities during our recovery from the Covid-19 pandemic. - 4.
 It was also agreed that during 2021-22 we would undertake a more comprehensive strategic needs assessment and full programme of community and stakeholder engagement to support the establishment of a full three-year strategic plan for the period 2022-25 to be published by 1 April 2022.
 This work is now complete and represented in the content of the Strategic Plan.